Is AI Infrastructure Overbuilt? An Operator's View on the $100B Gamble

 I’ve been called a pessimist lately.

-I look at the current surge of AI infrastructure investment (specifically the $100 billion data center announcements), and I don’t just see progress; I see grid congestion.
+I look at the current surge of AI infrastructure investment (specifically the recent wave of $100 billion data center announcements), and I don’t just see progress; I see grid congestion and AI infrastructure being overbuilt.

 If you’re reading this and thinking I’m anti-AI, you’re missing the point.

 I spent my early career inside a steel tube with a nuclear reactor behind my bunk.
-When you command a submarine, "optimism" gets people killed.
+As a former U.S. Navy Submarine Commander, I learned that "optimism" gets people killed.
 You don’t survive by hoping the math works out.
 You survive by being ruthlessly honest about what the machine can actually do versus what you want it to do.

-The Kemper Trap: Why Physics Matters in AI Infrastructure Investment
+The Kemper Trap: Why Physics Limits AI Scaling

 There’s a difference between ambition and delusion.
 One gets you the Apollo Program.
 The other gets you The Kemper Project.

-Kemper was a $7.5 billion "clean coal" mega-project that collapsed because executives ignored the engineers.
-The leadership pushed a chemical process that worked in the lab but became unstable at commercial pressure.
-They ignored the thermodynamics to save the timeline, and seven years later, the plant was demolished—a monument to wishful thinking.
+What is the Kemper Trap?
+The Kemper Project was a $7.5 billion "clean coal" mega-project that collapsed because executives ignored the engineers.
+Leadership pushed a chemical process that worked in the lab but became unstable at commercial pressure.
+They ignored the thermodynamics to save the timeline, and seven years later, the plant was demolished...a monument to wishful thinking.

 They won't.